A Taste for Change: Sodium Reduction Challenges and Opportunities in Food Service

 1:00 pm – 2:30 pm

-Excess dietary sodium intake is a critically important public health issue.
+Excess dietary sodium intake is an important public health issue.
 Despite decades of dietary guidance to reduce sodium intake, Americans over 13 years of age still consume, on average, nearly 50% more than the recommended limit of 2,300mg of sodium per day.
 In October of 2021, the U.S. Food and Drug Administration (FDA) issued final Guidance for Industry: Voluntary Sodium Reduction Goals that provide short term (2.5 year) sodium reduction targets for processed, packaged and prepared foods.
 The guidance is intended to support reducing excess population sodium intake, with the primary objective to reduce the risk for hypertension, which is linked to increased risk of heart disease and stroke.

 The FDA sodium reduction guidance specifically addresses all packaged, processed, and prepared food, including those sold in the food service sector.
 While much is known about sodium reduction efforts in the retail sector, less is known about the sodium reduction efforts across the food service sector, including the sodium contribution of prepared foods from restaurants, and other food service establishments to total sodium intake.
 This is especially important considering that in 2021, 55 percent of total food expenditures was from Foods Away From Home (FAFH) (ERS-market segments).

 IAFNS is a Continuing Professional Education (CPE) provider with the Commission on Dietetic Registration (CDR).
-Pending approval, CDR Credentialed Practitioners will receive 1.5 Continuing Professional Education Unit (CPEU) for completion of either the live or recorded viewing of the webinar.
+CDR Credentialed Practitioners will receive 1.5 Continuing Professional Education Unit (CPEU) for completion of either the live or recorded viewing of the webinar.

 Trish Zecca MS, IAFNS- Moderator

-Robin McKinnon PhD, Senior Advisor Nutrition Policy, at U.S. Food and Drug Administration, Center for Food Safety and Applied Nutrition
+Robin McKinnon PhD, Senior Advisor Nutrition Policy, U.S. Food and Drug Administration, Center for Food Safety and Applied Nutrition

 Jennifer Roberts MS, RDN, Senior Director of Nutrition Communications, Compass Group